AARP Answers: Your Mortgage and the Coronavirus

 In most cases yes.
 If the Federal Home Loan Mortgage Corp.
 (Freddie Mac) or the Federal National Mortgage Association (Fannie Mae) backs your mortgage — and they do for about 80 percent of all mortgages — the mortgage giants may waive your payments for up to 12 months.
 It's called forbearance: You and the lender agree to temporarily reduce or suspend mortgage payments, and the lender agrees not to foreclose during that time.
-Both Freddie Mac and Fannie Mae have also agreed to suspend evictions and foreclosure sales for 60 days, through August 31.
+Both Freddie Mac and Fannie Mae have also agreed to suspend evictions and foreclosure sales through June 30.

 Does forbearance mean I never need to make up the missed mortgage payments?